toluwaanimi/korapay-task/README.md

    The primary way to gain reputation is by posting good questions and useful answers.
 Votes on these posts cause you to gain (or sometimes lose) reputation.
    > `NOTE:` A user reputation can't go less than 1

+   > `NOTE:` A user can't have more than 40 voting activities per day
 2. You gain reputation when :
     * question is voted up: +10
     * answer is voted up: +10